 This one day in Hvar itinerary is based around Hvar Town (the most popular destination in Hvar).
 There’s enough to do here to fill an entire day and then some without needing a car or public transport.

-Looming high over the town, you’ll have a long uphill trudge through the narrow streets of the old town to get to the Tvrdava Fortress, but I promise the views over the town, the surrounding Pakleni Islands and the glittering ocean are more than worth it.
+Looming high over the Hvar Town, you’ll have a long uphill trudge through the narrow streets of the old town to get to the Tvrdava Fortress.
+I promise, though, the views over the town, the surrounding Pakleni Islands and the glittering ocean are worth it.

 The fort was built in the early 16th century, when Hvar was under Venetian rule, and was reconstructed in 1579.
 Entry tickets cost €5, but you can enjoy its grounds and the views for free.